Sharp Uncertainty Principle for Transitive $G$-Sets over Arbitrary Fields and Finite Groups: Fourier transforms for finite group actions

 \section{Fourier transforms for finite group actions}

-In this paper, $G$ is a finite group of order $|G|=n$ with operation written as multiplication, the identity element is denoted by $1_G$, or $1$ for short.
-And $\F$ is any field; by $\F^\times$ we denote the multiplicative group of all units (non-zero elements) of $\F$.
+In this paper, we consider a finite group $G$ of order $|G|=n$ with multiplication as its operation.
+The identity element of $G$ is denoted by $1_G$ or simply $1$.
+Let~$\F$ be any field and let $\F^\times$ be the multiplicative group of all units (non-zero elements) of $\F$.
+Recall that $\F^G$ denotes the $\F$-vector space of all functions from~$G$ to~$\F.$